 - 1 cup pineapple juice

-- 1 large Jalapeno, finely diced (leave seeds in, if you dare)
+- 1 large Jalapeno, finely diced (leave seeds in, if you dare), alternatively can use red capsicum if you like.

-- In a medium-sized mixing bowl, whisk together pineapple juice, brown sugar, soy sauce, crushed garlic, and cornstarch.
-Add the Jalapeno and pineapple chunks.
-Pour over chicken and bake for 1 hour.
+- In a jug, whisk together pineapple juice, brown sugar, soy sauce, crushed garlic, and cornstarch.
+Sprinkle the jalapeno and pineapple over the chicken.
+Pour the sauce over chicken and bake for 1 hour, stirring every 15-20 minutes.
+Let sit for 10 minutes and serve with steamed rice.